miquelpee/WebServiceRESTfulV2/README.md

 - Needs reservation id as parameter.
 - Checks that reservation belongs to customer.
 - Checks that there's no double bookings.
+- Incorrect format for the duration and start is being checked.

 PATCH (localhost:9111/reservation/:id)
 - Allows partial update.
 - Needs reservation id as parameter.
-- Checks that there's no double bookings (in case new duration or start is given)
+- Checks that there's no double bookings (in case new duration or start is given).
+- In case only new duration is given, using existin reservation start.
+In case only new start is given using existin reservation duration.
+- Incorrect format for the duration and start is being checked (in case given).